-In April of 2006, Cathy and her husband Benjamin were travelling with their then-infant daughter Madalyn when something went terribly wrong.
+In April of 2006, Cathy and her husband Benjamin were traveling with their then-infant daughter Madalyn when something went terribly wrong.

 “So we went back to my husband’s cousin’s house and spent the night.
 The next day, I gave Madalyn some Gerber puffs at their condo, and then we went out to eat.
 When we got to the restaurant, my husband said, ‘Madalyn doesn’t look right.’
 I looked at her, and, her face was getting bigger and bigger and swelling shut.”